jeanslack/Videomass/known_problems.md

 if you are using an older version of the ffMPEG (eg Version 3.1.5) and should be disabled when using this encoder.

-- Standalone installers for Linux (AppImage), Windows (exe) and MacOS (app) may have some functional limitations:
+- **Videomass.exe** and **Videomass.app** may have some functional limitations:
    * 1) the button for previewing streaming content (Youtube, Facebook, etc) may not work.

    * 2) The 'Show More' button for reading the information of the streaming content (YouTube, Facebook, etc) will give a message regarding disabling the functionality.

+- **Videomass.AppImage** for Linux
+  * On Ubuntu and derivatives, if you encounter these error messages by launching the application from the terminal:
+    `ImportError: libjpeg.so.62: cannot open shared object file: No such file or directory` install `sudo apt-get install libjpeg62`
+    `ImportError: libSDL-1.2.so.0: cannot open shared object file: No such file or directory`
+    install `sudo apt-get install libsdl1.2debian`

 [Home](index.md)